|Bryan Campus||(979) 436-9000|

 - Only parked illegally for a short period of time.

 - Stated failure of parking officer to ticket previously for similar offenses.

 - Inability to pay the amount of the fine.

 - No other place to park.

-Always close the windows, lock your car and pocket the key.
-Never leave an ID tag on your key ring.
+SECURITY MEASURESAlways close windows, lock your car and pocket the key; never leave an ID tag on your key ring.
 If your keys are lost or stolen, a thief could locate your car or home.
-If you have to leave a key with a parking attendant, leave only the ignition key.
+If you have to leave a key with a parking attendant, leave only the vehicle key.